Soccer-Eriksen joins Brentford months after Euro 2020 collapse | Sports-Games

 Soccer-Eriksen joins Brentford months after Euro 2020 collapse

-Denmark midfielder Christian Eriksen joined Premier League club Brentford on Monday, seven months after he suffered a heart attack during a European Championship match.
-Eriksen, who collapsed during the game against Finland in Copenhagen and was given life-saving CPR treatment, has signed for Brentford as a free agent for the rest of the season.

-"I'm happy to announce I've signed for Brentford and can't wait to get started," Eriksen said in a video post.
 The former Tottenham Hotspur and Inter Milan player is now fitted with a special heart-starting device known as an Implantable Cardioverter Defibrillator (ICD).
 Eriksen, 29, has not played a competitive match since his collapse, although he has been training with his former club Ajax Amsterdam to build up his fitness.

+Denmark midfielder Christian Eriksen joined Premier League club Brentford on Monday, seven months after he suffered a cardiac arrest during a European Championship match.
+Eriksen, who collapsed during the game against Finland in Copenhagen and was given life-saving CPR treatment in front of shocked fans and teammates, has signed for Brentford as a free agent for the rest of the season.

+"I'm happy to announce I've signed for Brentford and can't wait to get started and hopefully see you all very soon," Eriksen said in a video post.
+The former Tottenham Hotspur and Inter Milan player is now fitted with a special heart-starting device known as an Implantable Cardioverter Defibrillator (ICD).

+Eriksen, 29, has not played a competitive match since his collapse, although he has been training with his former club Ajax Amsterdam to build up his fitness.
 Inter Milan terminated his contract in December because the ICD device is not permitted in Serie A.

 Eriksen played 26 games for Inter as they won the Italian top-flight title in 2021 for the first time in 11 years.
-His move to Brentford re-unites him with Thomas Frank, who Eriksen played under when the Brentford manager supervised Denmark's Under-17s.
+He played 226 Premier League games for Tottenham whose manager Antonio Conte said this month that the "door was always open" for him at the club.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)